ObolNetwork/charon-distributed-validator-node/README.md

 ## Steps to host your own bootnode

+You can also host your own bootnode on a separate server.
 ```
 # Clone the repo and cd into it.
 git clone https://github.com/ObolNetwork/charon-distributed-validator-node.git

 cd charon-distributed-validator-node/bootnode

 # Replace "1.2.3.4" with the public IPv4 address of your hosted bootnode by editing docker-compose.yml file.
-(Line 32-33)
+(Line 32 and 33)
 nano docker-compose.yml

-# Save and file and you are good to go!
 docker-compose up
 ```